How To Treat Itchy Skin in the Elderly - featured image

 1) Keep Your Hands Moisturized

-Keeping hands moisturized helps reduce dryness and irritation from friction in addition to avoiding infections caused by constant scratching.
+Keeping hands moisturized helps reduce dryness and irritation from friction.
+Additionally, it helps in avoiding infections caused by constant scratching.
 Moisturizing your hands can help prevent further cracking and peeling of the skin, which can worsen the problem in cases like this.
 A simple way to do this is by taking a hot bath before bed each night (or every few nights), allowing water from your bathtub to soak into the skin of your hands.

 Another popular option is to dip the hands in parafin wax.
 This creates a barrier on the skin that helps hold in moisture and keeps irritants out.
-Parafin wax treatments are especially beneficial for people who suffer from conditions like eczema or psoriasis, as they can help soothe itchiness and redness.
+Parafin wax treatments are especially beneficial.
+This is a great option for people who suffer from conditions like eczema or psoriasis.
+These treatments can help soothe itchiness and redness.
 Just make sure that the parafin wax is not too hot when you apply it, as this could cause further irritation.

 2) Use Gentle Cleansers and Soaps

 If you have sensitive skin, itchiness can be caused by using harsh cleansers or soaps.
 To help prevent this, look for products that are labeled “for sensitive skin” or “hypoallergenic.”
-These will likely be gentler on your skin and won’t strip away natural oils that are specifically produced by oil glands to help keep skin moisturized.
+These will likely be gentler on your skin.
+They won’t strip away natural oils that are specifically produced by oil glands to help keep skin moisturized.

 These products also typically don’t contain fragrances, which can irritate the skin and cause discomfort in some people.
-It’s quite common for someone to be a long time user of a particular soap or cleanser, and not realize that the itchiness they experience may be due to the product they’re using.
+Long time users of a particular soap or cleanser, to not realize that the itchiness they experience may be due to the product they’re using.
 If you suspect this might be the case, try switching to a different product and see if your symptoms improve.

 3) Apply a Cool Compress